 - Step 1.
-Back up the aqmsetup and aqmconfig (aqmconfig.properties or aqmconfig.xml) files to a location outside of the MQSeries Adapter Kernel installation directory. - Step 2.
-If an MQSeries Adapter Kernel CSD is installed, uninstall it as follows: - On Windows NT, use one of the following methods: - From the Windows NT Start menu, click Programs > MQSeries Adapter Kernel > Remove CSD. - Use the Add/Remove Programs utility in the Control Panel. - Run the aqmuninstallCSD.bat file in the kernel's root directory. - Open a command prompt, change to the kernel's root directory, and enter the following command:
+Back up the agmsetup and agmconfig (agmconfig.properties or agmconfig.xml) files to a location outside of the MQSeries Adapter Kernel installation directory. - Step 2.
+If an MQSeries Adapter Kernel CSD is installed, uninstall it as follows: - On Windows NT, use one of the following methods: - From the Windows NT Start menu, click Programs > MQSeries Adapter Kernel > Remove CSD. - Use the Add/Remove Programs utility in the Control Panel. - Run the agmuninstallCSD.bat file in the kernel's root directory. - Open a command prompt, change to the kernel's root directory, and enter the following command: - java uninstallCSD - On AIX, change to the kernel's root directory and enter one of the following commands: